anva76/Udacity-fsnd-project-05/backend/readme.md

 ## Overview

 The backend part of this application was implemeted based on Flask/SQLAlchemy and PostgreSQL.
-For authorization and token validation, some code examples provided by Auth0 were used.
+Authentication is done by a third party provider - Autu0.com.
+Some code examples provided by Auth0 were used for implementing authorization and token validation on the backend side.

 ## Setting up the Backend